Chemical Peels and Acne

 If you have acne prone skin, you may have tried no end of acne medications and topical treatments for acne.
 Like with so many things, how you treat your acne can sometimes sadly be a case of trial and error to work out what works best for you, which is often dependent on the cause of your acne.

-The products used in a chemical peel are generally a type of acid.
+The products used in a chemical peel treatment for acne are generally a type of acid.
 Not a strong acid that can cause horrific scarring, but more gentle acids such as glycolic acid or salicylic acid.
 Both glycolic and salicylic acids are types of fruit acids called alpha hydroxy acids, or AHAs.

 AHA chemical peels work by removing the top layer of skin like a mechanical exfoliant would, such as a facial scrub, but with better, more long lasting effects.
 This then reveals the fresh new skin below and unclogs the blocked pores that can lead to new acne spots.

 You can buy products that contain glycolic and salicylic acids for use at home, or you can have chemical peels carried out by a skin professional using slightly stronger formulations.